impadalko/infuriating-button/README.md

 # infuriating-buttons

-A JS library to create really annoying buttons
+A JS library to create infuriating buttons